We’ve heard it – content is king.

 Which one do you remember more?
 Probably the second.

-In the digital age, where information is consumed at anywhere, anytime, creating stories that stick in the minds of our audience will keep them coming back.
+In the digital age, where information is consumed at anywhere, anytime — we need to create stories that stick in the minds of our audience in order to keep them coming back.

 There’s plenty of great articles about SEO copywriting, blog posts optimized for search engines, but at the heart of content that ranks well on search results, is helpful content.